firefox-devtools/debugger/CONTRIBUTING.md

 ### Getting Started :runner:

-Getting started on an OSS project is like starting a new job.
+Getting started on an open source project is like starting a new job.
 Expect to spend the first day learning the codebase and meeting the team.

-The best thing to do first, is to answer specific questions like:
+The best thing to do first is to answer specific questions like:
 "how are sources shown on the left?".
 Here is a guided [activity][first-activity] to help you get started.

 It's also helpful to think about *who* is working on the Debugger and people you might want to ask for help early on.
-We are luck to have lots of [nice people][getting-help] here.
+We are lucky to have lots of [nice people][getting-help] here.

 #### Your First Code Contribution